CIDgravity/cidg-docs/content/en/connector/troubleshooting/index.md

 ---
-title: "Deal filter return codes"
+title: "Deal filter response"
-description: "When a proposal is analysed by the CIDgravity deal filter, the response can lead to multiple codes."
+description: "When the CIDgravity deal filter analyzes a proposal, the response can result in multiple codes, each providing valuable information regarding the outcome and reasons behind the analysis."
-lead: "When a proposal is analysed by the CIDgravity deal filter, the response can lead to multiple codes."
+lead: "When the CIDgravity deal filter analyzes a proposal, the response can result in multiple codes, each providing valuable information regarding the outcome and reasons behind the analysis."
 draft: false
 images: []
 menu: